Last updated - October 18, 2022

 If you are a WooCommerce store owner, you probably know that there are a large number of options for payment gateway integration.
 It is important to choose the most suitable for your store.
 Here are some expert tips that could be helpful while choosing a payment gateway for your WooCommerce store.

 There are several different kinds of payment options available for an eCommerce store.
 It is important to understand the costing aspects before settling down on one.
 Different payment options will have different types of costs associated with them.
-Some may have an initial setting up cost, while some others will have ongoing transaction based charges.
+Some may have an initial set-up cost, while some others will have ongoing transaction-based charges.
 There are certain gateways that will charge you subscription fees periodically.
 In addition, you might have to purchase a premium integration plugin as well.
 So, consider all these options before choosing the right payment gateway option for your WooCommerce store.

 A lot of payment gateways are location specific.
 Based on the location of your store, your choice of payment gateways can differ.
 Even the preferences of customers will also change based on the location.
 Certain payment gateway options like PayPal and Amazon Pay are globally popular, when there are certain others like Klarna Payments or SagePay are restricted to specific regions.